mbartok/HtmlConverterBundle/Resources/doc/index.md

 $converter = $this->container->get('bicpi.html_converter.guesser');
 $plain = $converter->convert($html);

-Or you the service alias for convinience:
+For convenience you may use the service alias `bicpi.html_converter`:

 ```php
 $html = '... <h1>... you HTML content ...</h1> ...';